jim-at-jibba/2d-asset-viewer/README.md

 # 2D Asset Viewer

-A lightweight desktop application for game developers to view, organize, and preview 2D sprite assets.
+A lightweight desktop application for game developers to view, organize, and preview 2D sprite assets and audio files.

 ## Demo